 In the primary interest of protecting the health and safety of our guests and employees, and to abide by federal, state and local directives regarding social distancing and staying close to home we are considering cancellations of upcoming trips approximately 3 weeks prior to departure.
 In some cases, as the current situation continues to evolve, we may delay making a determination until 14 days prior to departure.
 At this point in time we are cleared to run overnight kayak tours per Phase 2 recommendations in Washington State.

 Cancellation of Moondance Kayak Day/Evening Tours

 Here in Washington State we are operating on a phased approach to re-open businesses.
-Once we’ve been cleared to open our doors there is still work to be done to ensure safety and health of all of our stakeholders prior to running our day trips.
+We have now been cleared to open our doors, however there is still work to be done to ensure safety and health of all of our stakeholders prior to running our day trips.
 We will consider cancellations of day/evening tours for upcoming trips approximately 1 week prior to departure.
 Any trips that are cancelled by Moondance will be fully refundable.

 Like many in the tourism industry, our small family-owned business and employees are being hit hard by this.
 We know this is likely a difficult time for you, as well, and our hope is to also do right by our valued guests.
 Please contact us directly if you have a concern regarding your pre-booked kayak multi-day kayak tour.

 When we are allowed to get back to work (Re-opening June 19th)